Guam (Mariana Archipelago)

 Overview

-In Guam, waters 0 to 3 miles from shore are managed by the Territory and waters 3 to 200 miles are federally managed.
+In Guam, waters 0 to 3 nautical miles from shore are managed by the Territory and waters from 3 to 200 nautical miles offshore (within the U.S. exclusive economic zone) are federally managed.
 Enforcement of federal fishery regulations is handled through a joint federal-territorial partnership.

 Guam Fisheries

-The pelagic fisheries of Guam consist of small trolling boats that fish within the exclusive economic zone (EEZ) or the adjacent EEZ of the CNMI.
-The fishery targets mahimahi, wahoo, skipjack tuna, yellowfin tuna and Pacific blue marlin.
+The pelagic fishery on Guam is made up mostly of small trolling boats that fish mainly in the U.S. EEZ around Guam, and at times around the CNMI.
+The fishery primarily targets mahimahi, wahoo, skipjack/bonita, yellowfin tuna, and Pacific blue marlin.

 Bottomfish